blueriver/docker-muracms/README.md

 # Sample docker-compose.yml For Mura CMS
 The example below uses the "Official" Mura CMS image, along with MySQL.
+Running `$ docker-compose up` with the file below would be accessible via `http://localhost:8001`.

 ```
 version: '3.3'